basnijholt/glove80-tailorkey/README.md

 ## Regeneration Workflow

-1. Modify the canonical source in `sources/variants/*.json` or adjust the metadata in `sources/variant_metadata.json`.
+1. Modify the generator code under `src/tailorkey_builder/` (or adjust the metadata in `sources/variant_metadata.json`).
 2. Run the generator:

    ```bash
    python3 scripts/generate_tailorkey_layouts.py
    ```

    The script rewrites every release JSON under `original/`.
-Because it pulls from the canonical source, the working tree will only show diffs for files you intentionally edited.
+Because the layout is generated from code, the working tree will only show diffs for files you intentionally changed.

 3. Run the tests: